web-atoms/samples/docs/general/introduction.md

 ```

 It is important that you keep files inside `web` and `xf` folder, as module loader will replace `{platform}` variable in url to corresponding folder to load views.
 This will make view models completely independent of platform.

+## Startup

+1. Install Visual Studio Code
+2. Install Node with NPM
+3. Start VS Code and create a new terminal
+4. Run `npm install -g web-atoms-generator @web-atoms/pack`
+5. Clone repository https://github.com/web-atoms/intro and rename package name in package.json, this will configure all tasks needed to run web atoms.
+6. Run VS Code tasks and run `All Build`
+7. This will start a small web server, you can open the displayed link in browser and all views will be displayed to test.

 ## AtomControl